guva-io/.github/profile/README.md

 ## 🚀 Mission

-To create the world's most accessible and fair AI content marketplace, where creativity is rewarded, computing power is democratized, and users can generate stunning AI content without technical barriers.
+To create the world's most accessible and fair AI content marketplace for stable diffusion, where creativity is rewarded, computing power is democratized, and users can generate stunning AI content without technical barriers.

 ## 💡 Core Concept